About

 After walking the Camino de Santiago, I moved to Europe.

 I returned to university in Hamburg, where I met my wife.
-I’m Portuguese by nationality, and Europe is now home.
+I am Portuguese by nationality, and Europe is now home.

-If you’d like to get in touch, the best way is through LinkedIn.
+If you would like to get in touch, the best way is through LinkedIn.